Digital giving is being expanded across the diocese this summer, thanks to new free contactless giving devices being made available to parishes.

 The devices will be free, but some may incur a financial cost due to fees, depending on what device a church receives.

-The application window opens on Monday, July 4, and closes on Wednesday, August 10.
+The application window opened on Monday, July 4, and closes on Thursday, August 11.

 More information on the Digital Giving project can be found here.